kyma-incubator/compass/docs/connector/08-01-establish-secure-connection-with-compass.md

 2. Get the CSR information and configuration details from Kyma using the one-time token.

-    To get the CSR information and configuration details, send this GraphQL query with the one-time token included in the `connector-token` header to the Connector URL:
+    To get the CSR information and configuration details, send this GraphQL query to the Connector URL.
+    You must include the `connector-token` header containing the one-time token when making the call.

     ```graphql
     query {